qaisjp/hub-frontend-draft/README.md

 # hub-frontend-draft
 This project is a draft design for the frontend.
+It is in the **very early stages** (there's nothing of significance in this repository right now).

 As this design becomes progressively more complex we will introduce templating - probably using Jekyll.